Safety and Survival Items

 - CB Radio, you would be surprised by the range you can get from a high location with a decent CB Radio.

-- Pull-along or vehicle winch, I strongly recommend a winch but if you’re on a budget the Pull-along could save the day.
+- Pull-along or vehicle winch, I strongly recommend picking one of the Best Winch for 4×4 but if you’re on a budget the Pull-along could save the day.

 - Second Vehicle and a Buddy, Never attempt a trail alone unless your Superman and can pick up your vehicle after you are pinned under it and fly to the hospital.